Ice Cream Man (1995 film): Special effects

-Reception
+Reception and legacy

 The film received mixed reviews upon release.
 Paul Norman stated that the film initially did not have an audience, saying that making the film "more kid-friendly" contributed to its failure, and that he "made a movie for preteens that no mother of preteens would allow them to see".
 David Goldstein stated the film became a "total disaster" due to a financial miscalculation.
 In later years, it attained a cult following.

+The film was also spoofed by RiffTrax on August 17, 2018.

+The film was given a film festival screening at Burbank International Film Festival, in partnership with AMC Theaters and Baskin-Robbins, on August 7, 2026 with a red carpet, meet-and-greet with Howard, and complementary ice cream.

 Sequel

 On October 9, 2014, a Kickstarter campaign, backed by star Clint Howard, was started to fund a sequel (titled Ice Cream Man 2: Sundae Bloody Sundae) to coincide with the film's 20th anniversary.
 Its goal was to raise at least $300,000 from crowdsourcing; 70 backers donated approximately $4,000.
 The campaign was closed on October 30, 2014.
 The organizers told supporters that the project for a sequel had not been abandoned and that they were seeking a new crowdfunding structure, as well as alternative financing.
 On September 11, 2025, Howard announced that the sequel was in pre-production.